Alfresco/alfresco-ng2-components/docs/content-services/content-action.component.md

 ### Conditional disabled state

-Similar to `visible` property, it is possible to control the `disabled` state with the following scenarios:
+As with the `visible` property, you can control the `disabled` state with the following options:

 -   direct value of `boolean` type
--   binding to a property of the `Function` type that evaluates condition and returns `boolean` value
+-   binding to a property of the `Function` type that evaluates a condition and returns a `boolean` value

 #### Using direct value of boolean type